zdnk/Authorized/README.md

 ## Bug?
 Feature request?

 Did you find a bug or would like to see new feature implemented?
 Great!
-Please open new issues or create pull request :)
+Please [open new issue](https://github.com/zdnk/Authorized/issues/new) or [create pull request](https://github.com/zdnk/Authorized/compare) :)